Optimal Pricing with a Single Point: Problem formulation and approach overview

 It is possible to establish that when the interval $I$ contains $0$ or $1$, no pricing mechanism can guarantee a positive fraction of revenues.
 We formalize this result in \Cref{prop:qzerone} (presented in Appendix \ref{apx:qonezero}).
 We assume throughout that the interval $I$ does not contain $0$ or $1$, i.e., $I \cap \{0,1\} = \emptyset$.

-\paragraph{Approach Overview.} We start by analyzing the case when the seller has access to the probability of sale at one price, i.e., $I = \{q\}$ is a singleton, with $q \in (0,1)$, and its associated price $\pin$.
-This will be the focus on Sections \ref{section:naturepbreduction}-\ref{sec:rand}.
+\paragraph{Approach overview.} We start by analyzing the case when the seller has access to the probability of sale at one price, i.e., $I = \{q\}$ is a singleton, with $q \mbox{ in }(0,1)$, and its associated price $\pin$.
+This will be the focus of Sections \ref{section:naturepbreduction}-\ref{sec:rand}.
+In what follows, whenever the percentile is known, we will use, with some abuse of notation, $\aDistSetqa{q}$ instead of $\aDistSetq{q}$.
 We return in \Cref{sec:I} to the case with interval uncertainty.

-The first step in analyzing $\Rb(\MechSet', \aDistSetq{q})$ resides in noting that it can reformulated as an equivalent mathematical program \
+The first step in analyzing $\Rb(\MechSet', \aDistSetqa{q})$ resides in noting that it can reformulated as an equivalent mathematical program \

-The value of this problem is exactly equal to the maximin ratio $\Rb(\MechSet', \aDistSetq{q})$ and any optimal solution to the former is also optimal for $\Rb(\MechSet, \aDistSetq{q})$.
+The value of this problem is exactly equal to the maximin ratio $\Rb(\MechSet', \aDistSetqa{q})$ and any optimal solution to the former is also optimal for $\Rb(\MechSet, \aDistSetqa{q})$.
 When $\MechSet'= \MechSet$, this is a linear program.
-However, the key challenge in solving such a problem and designing optimal or near-optimal pricing mechanisms resides in the fact both $\MechSet$ and $ \aDistSetq{q})$ are infinite dimensional spaces.
+However, the key challenge in solving such a problem and designing optimal or near-optimal pricing mechanisms resides in the fact both $\MechSet$ and $ \aDistSetqa{q}$ are infinite dimensional spaces.
 In turn, this is a linear program with an infinite number of variables and constraints.
 (When $\MechSet'= \MechSet_d$, the set of feasible mechanisms is not convex anymore.)

-To characterize $\Rb(\MechSet', \aDistSetq{q})$, we will proceed in two steps.
+To characterize $\Rb(\MechSet', \aDistSetqa{q})$, we will proceed in two steps.
 We first establish in \Cref{section:naturepbreduction} a key reduction, that many of the constraints are ``redundant" and as a result, one can restrict attention, without loss of optimality to an alternative to (\ref{eq:general-LP}) with significantly fewer constraints.

 For deterministic mechanisms $\MechSet_d$, analyzed in \Cref{section:deterministicmechanisms}, we leverage the fundamental reduction in the space of distributions to establish that the problem can be directly reframed and solved in closed form.
 In turn, optimal deterministic mechanisms and optimal performance over this subclass of mechanisms can be derived explicitly against regular and mhr distributions.